 There are two main costs.
 The price of the panels themselves, and the price of installation.
 Solar panels typically make up 25 to 30 percent of the total price of installing a solar system.
 Overall costs will depend on the scope of the project—how many panels—rather than on the individual panels.

 Budgeting for installation should include an electrician and general construction labor and racking, which connects the panels to the roof or the ground.
-It should also include permitting and fees, which may include fees to connect to your utility grid, an inverter to convert the DC electricity the panels generate into appliance-friendly AC electricity, and other components, like wiring and incidental hardware.
+It should also include permitting and fees, which may include fees to connect to your utility grid, an inverter for solar power to convert the DC electricity the panels generate into appliance-friendly AC electricity, and other components, like wiring and incidental hardware.

 Once the homeowner has the complete budget, he can pay for the system up front either with cash or financing.
 Or, it’s also possible to lease a system.
 In that scenario, the homeowner pays nothing to put solar panels on his home, but then pays the solar company a monthly fee based on the electricity the panels generate.
 Federal solar tax credits are available to homeowners who opt to purchase their systems.
 Some states also offer tax credits, while some utility companies offer rebates.
 All of these options can help reduce the cost of a solar system.
 And of course, reduced electricity bills help offset the cost of the system, as well.